 58500 CLAMECY

-10am-12pm and 2pm-6pm 2 May to 30 September: closed Sunday mornings and Tuesdays.
-1 October to 30 April: closed on Sunday, Monday and Tuesday.
-Closed from 29 December to 31 March.
+Open 10am to 12pm and 2pm to 6pm on weekdays and 2pm to 6pm on Sundays.
+From 2 May to 30 September: closed Sunday mornings and Tuesdays.
+1 October to 27 December and 1 to 30 April: closed on Sundays, Mondays and Tuesdays.
+Closed from 28 December to 31 March inclusive.
+Closed on 1 May, 1 November, 11 November and 25 December.